WashU leadership has committed to using Workday Student as the universal tool for advising and degree audit across the university.

 Workday Student will replace all systems, as well as any manual or paper-based processes, currently used for advising and degree audit activities, including advising notes and academic planning.
 This shift will be a significant change; however, the benefits of unifying our work are anticipated to outweigh the challenges.
 Read more »

-Systems that will no longer be used for these functions include SIS and its web applications WUachieve, WebAdvising, WebSTAC, WebFAC, as well as school-specific systems, such as PlanIT (Arts & Sciences), BASe (Olin), Brown School Hub, and Schedule Once (Student Affairs and others).
+Systems that will no longer be used for these functions include SIS and its web applications WUachieve, WebAdvising, WebSTAC, WebFAC, as well as school-specific systems, such as PlanIT (Arts & Sciences), and BASe (Olin).

 Reporting

-Advisors will be able to view each student’s complete academic record in Workday, providing a comprehensive view of how a student is progressing – without the need to run a report in the traditional sense.
+Advisors will be able to view each student’s complete academic record in Workday, providing a comprehensive view of how a student is progressing.
 They will also be able to track how their advisees are doing collectively through reports and dashboards.

 Contacts